-The goal of the Cellular Nanoscale Networks and Memristor Array Computing (CNN-MAC) Technical Committee is to foster research, development, education, and industrial dissemination of knowledge relating to the emerging field of cellular dynamic computers and models briefly called CNN computing.
+The goal of the Cellular Nanoscale Networks and Memristor Array Computing (CNN-MAC) Technical Committee is to foster research, development, education, and industrial dissemination of knowledge relating to the emerging fields of cellular dynamic computers and models, including their memristive variants.

-CNN (“cellular neural/nonlinear network”) computing is used as a generic terms for analog and logic (analogic) stored programmable array computers and models with a core of mainly locally interconnected dynamical systems.
-The activity is genuinely multidisciplinary, drawing upon knowledge and expertise from fields such as biology, physics and chemistry, in addition to areas more traditionally associated with the IEEE such as electrical and computer engineering, computer science and information technology.
+CNN (“cellular neural/nonlinear/nanoscale network”) computing is used as a generic term for analog and logic (analogic) stored programmable array computers and models with a core of mainly locally-interconnected dynamical systems.
+Introducing memristors in innovative CNN designs, referred to as Memristor CNNs, or M-CNNs for short, may extend the functionalities and/or improve the time- and energy-efficiency of the standard counterparts.
+The activity of the CNN-MAC TC is genuinely multidisciplinary, drawing upon knowledge and expertise from fields such as biology, physics and chemistry, in addition to areas more traditionally associated with the IEEE, such as electrical and computer engineering, computer science and information technology.

 - CNNA 2021 @ Catania, Italy, Sept.
 2021 (hosting the Memristor and Memristive Symposium) https://cnna2021.unict.it

 - ISCAS 2021 @ Daegu, South Korea, 23-26 May 2021 https://iscas2021.org

 - MEMRISYS 2020 @ Tsukuba, Japan, 16-19 Nov.
 2020 https://www.nims.go.jp/memrisys2020/

 - ISCAS 2020 @ Seville, Spain, 12-14 Oct.
 2020 https://iscas2020.org